With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Community Behavioral Health Services Hancock County is a mental health treatment center in Greenfield, IN, located at 145 West Green Meadows Drive, 46140 zip code area.
 Community Behavioral Health Services Hancock County provides outpatient treatment.
-Community Behavioral Health Services Hancock County offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
-Community Behavioral Health Services Hancock County also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
-Additional services at Community Behavioral Health Services Hancock County consist of assertive community treatment, court-ordered outpatient treatment and case management.
+Community Behavioral Health Services Hancock County offers individual psychotherapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, children / adolescents and adults.
+Community Behavioral Health Services Hancock County also supports children/adolescents with serious emotional disturbance, seniors or older adults and transitional age young adults.
+Additional services at Community Behavioral Health Services Hancock County consist of assertive community treatment, family psychoeducation and suicide prevention services.

-Learn MoreFamilies First is a mental health clinic in Greenfield, Indiana, located at 13 North State Street, Suite 141, 46140.
-Families First offers outpatient treatment.
-Families First provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults and adults.
+Learn MoreFamilies First is a mental health facility in Greenfield, IN, located at 13 North State Street, Suite 141, in the 46140 zip code.
+Families First provides outpatient treatment.
+Families First provides trauma therapy, cognitive behavioral therapy and couples/family therapy to young adults and adults.
 Families First also supports people with trauma.
-Some other services provided by Families First include court-ordered outpatient treatment and family psychoeducation.
+Some other services available at Families First include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreOptions Behavioral Health System is one of mental health facilities in Indianapolis, Indiana, located at 5602 Caito Drive, 46226 zip code.
-Options Behavioral Health System provides telemedicine/telehealth, partial hospitalization/day treatment and hospital inpatient treatment.
-Options Behavioral Health System provides integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
-Options Behavioral Health System also supports military families, people with traumatic brain injury and people with serious mental illness.
-Additional services provided at Options Behavioral Health System include family psychoeducation, diet and exercise counseling and education services.
+Options Behavioral Health System provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Options Behavioral Health System provides group therapy, activity therapy and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+Options Behavioral Health System also supports patients with eating disorders, seniors or older adults and people with serious mental illness.
+Additional services provided at Options Behavioral Health System include diet and exercise counseling, education services and family psychoeducation.

+Learn MoreGallahue Mental Health Services is a mental health clinic in Indianapolis, IN, located at 6950 Hillsdale Court, 46250 zip code area.
+Gallahue Mental Health Services provides outpatient treatment and partial hospitalization/day treatment.
+Gallahue Mental Health Services offers trauma therapy, group therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
+Gallahue Mental Health Services also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Additional services offered at Gallahue Mental Health Services include family psychoeducation and suicide prevention services.

-Learn MoreCommunity Health Network Behavioral Health Pavillion is a mental health clinic in Indianapolis, IN, located at 7165 Clearvista Drive, 46256 zip code area.
+Learn MoreCommunity Health Network Behavioral Health Pavillion is a mental health treatment clinic in Indianapolis, Indiana, located at 7165 Clearvista Drive, in the 46256 zip code.
 Community Health Network Behavioral Health Pavillion provides hospital inpatient treatment and telemedicine/telehealth.
-Community Health Network Behavioral Health Pavillion offers integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
-Community Health Network Behavioral Health Pavillion also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services offered at Community Health Network Behavioral Health Pavillion include case management, family psychoeducation and diet and exercise counseling.
+Community Health Network Behavioral Health Pavillion provides couples/family therapy, group therapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
+Community Health Network Behavioral Health Pavillion also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
+Additional services provided by Community Health Network Behavioral Health Pavillion consist of suicide prevention services, family psychoeducation and diet and exercise counseling.

-Learn MoreGallahue Mental Health Services is a mental health treatment clinic in Indianapolis, Indiana, located at 6950 Hillsdale Court, in the 46250 zip code.
-Gallahue Mental Health Services provides partial hospitalization/day treatment and outpatient treatment.
-Gallahue Mental Health Services provides dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, young adults and children / adolescents.
-Gallahue Mental Health Services also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Additional services provided by Gallahue Mental Health Services consist of family psychoeducation and suicide prevention services.

 Learn MoreLutheran Child And Family Services Lutherwood Residential Treatment is a mental health facility in Indianapolis, IN, located at 1525 North Ritter Avenue, 46219 zip code area.
 Lutheran Child And Family Services Lutherwood Residential Treatment provides residential treatment.
-Lutheran Child And Family Services Lutherwood Residential Treatment provides trauma therapy, behavior modification and couples/family therapy to children / adolescents.
-Lutheran Child And Family Services Lutherwood Residential Treatment also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered by Lutheran Child And Family Services Lutherwood Residential Treatment consist of integrated primary care services, case management and education services.
+Lutheran Child And Family Services Lutherwood Residential Treatment provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents.
+Lutheran Child And Family Services Lutherwood Residential Treatment also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services offered by Lutheran Child And Family Services Lutherwood Residential Treatment consist of housing services, education services and family psychoeducation.

 Learn MoreGallahue Mental Health Services Community Support Services is a mental health treatment center in Indianapolis, Indiana, located at 5470 East 16th Street, part of the 46218 zip code.
 Gallahue Mental Health Services Community Support Services provides outpatient treatment.
-Gallahue Mental Health Services Community Support Services also offers individual psychotherapy, behavior modification and group therapy to young adults, adults and seniors 65 or older.
-Gallahue Mental Health Services Community Support Services supports seniors or older adults, veterans and people requiring dual diagnosis treatment.
-Gallahue Mental Health Services Community Support Services also provides court-ordered outpatient treatment, supported employment and case management.
+Gallahue Mental Health Services Community Support Services also offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Gallahue Mental Health Services Community Support Services supports seniors or older adults, people requiring dual diagnosis treatment and veterans.
+Gallahue Mental Health Services Community Support Services also provides intensive case management, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreNeurodiagnostic Institute is a mental health clinic in Indianapolis, IN, located at 5435 East 16th Street, in the 46218 zip code.
-Neurodiagnostic Institute provides hospital inpatient treatment and telemedicine/telehealth.
-Neurodiagnostic Institute offers electroconvulsive therapy, behavior modification and trauma therapy to children / adolescents, adults and seniors 65 or older.
-Neurodiagnostic Institute also supports people with HIV or AIDS, people with PTSD and people with traumatic brain injury.
-More services at Neurodiagnostic Institute include illness management and recovery, education services and integrated primary care services.
+Neurodiagnostic Institute provides telemedicine/telehealth and hospital inpatient treatment.
+Neurodiagnostic Institute offers trauma therapy, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Neurodiagnostic Institute also supports people with traumatic brain injury, transitional age young adults and people with trauma.
+More services at Neurodiagnostic Institute include family psychoeducation, diet and exercise counseling and integrated primary care services.

 Learn MoreAspire Indiana is a mental health center in Indianapolis, Indiana, located at 2506 Willowbrook Parkway, Suite 300, 46205 zip code.
 Aspire Indiana provides telemedicine/telehealth and outpatient treatment.
-Aspire Indiana offers cognitive behavioral therapy, couples/family therapy and group therapy to adults, children / adolescents and young adults.
-Aspire Indiana also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
-More services available at Aspire Indiana include supported housing, suicide prevention services and supported employment.
+Aspire Indiana offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Aspire Indiana also supports people with HIV or AIDS, people with trauma and children/adolescents with serious emotional disturbance.
+More services available at Aspire Indiana include chronic disease/illness management, supported employment and court-ordered outpatient treatment.

 Learn MoreCommunity Behavioral Health Anderson Crestview Center is a mental health treatment center in Anderson, IN, located at 3125 South Scatterfield Road, Suite 200, 46013 zip code area.
 Community Behavioral Health Anderson Crestview Center provides outpatient treatment.
-Community Behavioral Health Anderson Crestview Center offers psychotropic medication, couples/family therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Community Behavioral Health Anderson Crestview Center also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
-Additional services at Community Behavioral Health Anderson Crestview Center consist of chronic disease/illness management, suicide prevention services and assertive community treatment.
+Community Behavioral Health Anderson Crestview Center offers cognitive behavioral therapy, psychotropic medication and couples/family therapy to children / adolescents, adults and young adults.
+Community Behavioral Health Anderson Crestview Center also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Additional services at Community Behavioral Health Anderson Crestview Center consist of psychosocial rehabilitation services, assertive community treatment and court-ordered outpatient treatment.

 Learn MoreSaint Vincent Anderson Regional Hosp Anderson Center is a mental health clinic in Anderson, Indiana, located at 2210 Jackson Street, 46016.
-Saint Vincent Anderson Regional Hosp Anderson Center offers outpatient treatment, partial hospitalization/day treatment and residential treatment.
-Saint Vincent Anderson Regional Hosp Anderson Center provides couples/family therapy, electroconvulsive therapy and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
-Saint Vincent Anderson Regional Hosp Anderson Center also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Some other services provided by Saint Vincent Anderson Regional Hosp Anderson Center include family psychoeducation, assertive community treatment and integrated primary care services.
+Saint Vincent Anderson Regional Hosp Anderson Center offers telemedicine/telehealth, residential treatment and outpatient treatment.
+Saint Vincent Anderson Regional Hosp Anderson Center provides trauma therapy, behavior modification and electroconvulsive therapy to seniors 65 or older, children / adolescents and young adults.
+Saint Vincent Anderson Regional Hosp Anderson Center also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Some other services provided by Saint Vincent Anderson Regional Hosp Anderson Center include illness management and recovery, integrated primary care services and education services.

-Learn MoreAspire Indiana is a mental health facility in Anderson, IN, located at 2009 Brown Street, in the 46016 zip code.
+Learn MoreAspire Indiana is a mental health facility in Anderson, IN, located at 2020 Brown Street, in the 46016 zip code.
+Aspire Indiana provides telemedicine/telehealth and outpatient treatment.
+Aspire Indiana provides group therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and children / adolescents.
+Aspire Indiana also supports people with trauma, people with HIV or AIDS and people with serious mental illness.
+Some other services available at Aspire Indiana include chronic disease/illness management, suicide prevention services and psychosocial rehabilitation services.

+Learn MoreAspire Indiana is one of mental health facilities in Anderson, Indiana, located at 2009 Brown Street, 46016 zip code.
 Aspire Indiana provides outpatient treatment and telemedicine/telehealth.
-Aspire Indiana provides group therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Aspire Indiana also supports children/adolescents with serious emotional disturbance, people with PTSD and people with HIV or AIDS.
-Some other services available at Aspire Indiana include intensive case management, case management and supported housing.

-Learn MoreAspire Indiana is one of mental health facilities in Anderson, Indiana, located at 2020 Brown Street, 46016 zip code.
-Aspire Indiana provides telemedicine/telehealth and outpatient treatment.
-Aspire Indiana provides integrated dual diagnosis disorder treatment, trauma therapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Aspire Indiana also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at Aspire Indiana include housing services, illness management and recovery and supported housing.
+Aspire Indiana provides couples/family therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
+Aspire Indiana also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Additional services provided at Aspire Indiana include mentoring/peer support/consumer-run services, supported employment and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.